 In recent years, it has been researched for possible hair-growth properties.

 MSM is known as a sulfur-rich compound with anti-inflammatory properties.
 There’s also some inconclusive research on its effectiveness with hair growth and retention.
 MSM sulfur may form bonds essential to strengthening the keratin in hair and influencing hair growth.

-However, since this supplement is still being researched for its hair-growth effects, the U.S. Food and Drug Administration doesn’t offer a recommended dosage of MSM.
+However, since this supplement is still being researched for its hair-growth effects, the FDA doesn’t offer a recommended dosage of MSM.

-Prior to including this compound in your daily routine or incorporating supplements into your diet, discuss risks and intake recommendations with your doctor.
+Before including this compound in your daily routine or incorporating supplements into your diet, discuss risks and intake recommendations with your doctor.

 You may already be eating foods that naturally contain sulfur or MSM.
-Common foods rich in this compound include:
+Common foods rich in this compound can include: